Movement-Japa

-Movement - Japa is a Nigerian Television series written by Bode Asiyanbi and produced by Femi Odugbemi.
-The series is Centred mainly on the lives of Nigerian youths who were forced to marking critical and bad decisions due to challenges from the society.
+Movement - Japa is a Nigerian television series written by Bode Asiyanbi and produced by Femi Odugbemi.
+The series is centred mainly on the lives of Nigerian youths who were forced to marking critical and bad decisions due to challenges from the society.

 Synopsis

 The series is about three friends who are in search of a better life but due to the challenges they faced the made bad decision and resulted to criminal acts.

 Premiere

-The television show was premiere on November 1st 2021 by the production company Zuri 24 Media and African Magic of Multichoice Nigeria.
+The television show was premiered on November 1, 2021, by the production company Zuri 24 Media and African Magic of Multichoice Nigeria.